Soilcoin/Soilcoin-Windows-mining/README.md

 # Soilcoin-Windows-mining
 **Soil Windows Mining Guide**

-Download the mining pakage and extract it
+Download the mining pakage and extract it.
 Download ethminer and extract the files to soil-mining-windows/ethminer https://github.com/Genoil/cpp-ethereum/blob/master/releases/ethminer-0.9.41-genoil-1.1.7.zip

 If you don't have already a soil address - generate one